syre-data/docs/source/get_started/local_project-basic.rst

 	}

 .. note::
-	JSON is a very strict language.
+	JSON is a very strict format.
 Make sure everything is double quoted and there are no stray commas.

-Great! the ``data`` frler is now considered the ``root`` of our project because it is the highest Container.
+Great! the ``data`` folder is now considered the ``root`` of our project because it is the highest Container.
 Now let's add the Container for Recipe A. Make a folder called ``recipe-a`` and add a ``_container.json`` file to it.

 .. code-block:: JSON
 	:caption: recipe-a/_container.json